Deciding to embrace a life free of drink or drugs is the first crucial step in an ongoing journey and all recovery takes on many different forms.

 - When you are is hypersensitive to Naltrexone

-Caution is advised if you have kidney or liver problems.
+Caution is advised if you have kidney or liver problems as you could experience adverse Vivitrol side effects.

 You should also speak with your healthcare provider before taking Vivitrol if you are pregnant.